 - Improved sleep.
 Neither of us had problems sleeping before, but we seem to get a more restful sleep and awaken feeling well rested and refreshed.

 Here are the biggest challenges I’ve encountered since altering my eating:

 - Figuring out how to cook certain produce (if I’m really stumped, I toss it in the juicer and drink it).

 - Teens.
 When my daughter has her friends over, I’m a little stumped as to the healthy snacks to offer.
 There are always plenty of fruits and nuts, but kids have grown accustomed to the processed after school snacks or nuggets and French fries.
+Healthy eating is not a priority for them.
 Although I do make a pretty mean batch of organic fries and have been known to whip up a tasty rendition of nuggets, doing so with free-range chickens is cost prohibitive.
-I’ve got to put on my thinking cap to come up with healthy yet cost effective after school snacks for hungry teens.
+I’ve got to put on my thinking cap to come up with healthy yet cost-effective after school snacks for hungry teens.

 - The last challenge, which isn’t really a challenge, is to get out of the kitchen.
 Once I get a handle on the foods and how to prepare some of them, I’ll create some things in large batches to freeze for later.
 I’ve rediscovered my love for cooking, but too much of a good thing gets old fast.

 Healthy Eating – Staying Motivated